Homemade DTV Antenna

 It turns out that not all digital TV is broadcast in the UHF band.
-In fact, in Chicago there are two stations (CBS2 and ABC7) that still broadcast over VHF.
+In fact there are two stations in Chicago (CBS2 and ABC7) that still broadcast over VHF.
+(Update: ABC later moved the UHF band, but CBS remains a VHF station.)
 Since a VHF antenna was required, I resorted to adding a pair of rabbit ears to my UHF loop.
 So now I've got free over-the-air digital TV, but at the expense of a really hokey-looking antenna atop my entertainment center.

 I started searching the Internet for a better solution.
 There are several space-age looking "HDTV-ready" antennas out there, but surprisingly many of them were only designed for the UHF band.
 I managed to find a few that advertised VHF and UHF coverage, but upon closer inspection the VHF band was pulled in by a set of rabbit ears. $50 for an antenna that still uses rabbit ears?
 No thanks.

 I have a pretty solid background in electronics, so I decided to try my hand at building an antenna from scratch.
 I figured that with a little research, I could make one that's better performing and less obtrusive than what's commercially available.

 I started by researching some basic designs and finally settled on the half-wave folded dipole.
 I chose this antenna design for several reasons.